 I didn’t flap like a bird to move; it was more a breaststroke kind of thing.
 And it remained hard: if I broke concentration for even a moment, I’d fall.
 Sometimes, I caught myself before impact.
 Sometimes, I didn’t.

 I also dream-practiced in the house.
 I’d try and fail inside, too, leaping from my bed until I was able to float near the ceiling.
 I even got myself off the ground at school, though only once or twice in that location.

 I never soared away: I didn’t explore the neighbourhood or fly the ninety kilometres to grandma’s house.
 It seems to me in retrospect that the dreams were perhaps less about the soaring and more about hard work.
 But I digress.

 It’s a hard truth to face, that I’m not secretly capable of flight.
 I’m not interested in learning to fly a plane, either.
 It doesn’t feel comparable: hang gliding would be more like human flight, but in the real world, desires are balanced against fears, and soaring requires height.
 I suppose that’s why I pick “dolphin” when I end up in reincarnation conversations: I like to swim.
 Dolphins also seem happy in a way most birds don’t.
-Though I’d make sure to stay away from the briny very-deep.
-I relate to the ocean depths as I do to great
+Though I’d make sure to stay away from the briny very-deeps.
+I relate to ocean depths as I do to great heights.

 [i] I often have recurring dreams.
 It was especially true in childhood and especially true of nightmares.